-- International Day of People with Disability is a United Nations observed day celebrated on 3 December each year to increase public awareness, understanding and acceptance of people with disability. - It is an opportunity for our community to make positive changes to the lives of 4.4 million Australians with disability. - Join us on 3 December to celebrate the contributions and achievements of all Australians with disability. - You can also start or join a conversation in your community to challenge stereotypes, break down barriers and encourage inclusive attitudes and behaviours. - We all have a role to play in ensuring people with disability have the opportunity to reach their full potential and participate in all aspects of community life. - Let's all take action this December, and all year round, to make our community more inclusive. - To find out how you can get involved, go to www.idpwd.com.au
+- International Day of People with Disability (IDPwD) is a United Nations day recognised day held on 3 December each year. - Be part of creating an inclusive and diverse community and help to promote awareness, understanding and acceptance of the 4.4 million people with disability in Australia. - Hold or attend an IDPwD event in your workplace, school or community on or around 3 December to promote inclusion and acceptance of people with disability. - We all have a role to play in ensuring people with disability have the opportunity to participate in all aspects of community life.

+- Get involved in IDPwD at www.idpwd.com.au - Let's all take action this December, and all year round, to make our society more inclusive for people with disability.

-Social media posts
+Social media

-Social media can be a great tool to spread the word about IDPwD and promote what your workplace is doing to recognise and include people with disability.
-We have provided a few suggested posts to get you started.
-Make sure you follow and tag @idpwd on Facebook and Twitter, or use the hashtag #IDPwD.
+Social media is a great way to join the conversation, spread the word about IDPwD and promote what your workplace is doing to recognise and include people with disability.
+We have provided a few suggested posts to get you started, but feel free to adapt these to suit your event or workplace and incorporate your chosen theme.